d-kingangi/d-kingangi/README.md

-curiosity observing the limitless space of the human mind
+curiously observing the limitless space of the human mind